afindlay/mozillians/docs/ldap-developer-notes.rst

 LDAP does support language-specific values for most attributes, but it is suggested that these should not be used for mozillians.org version 1.0.

+The three attributes *c*, *st*, *l* together make up the user's location.
+*c* must be a valid ISO-3166 2-letter country code.
+These are not always obvious (e.g. gb rather than uk for United Kingdom) so the UI should take care to help people choose the right one.
+*st* may not be much use outside the USA.
+*l* is a catch-all for any reasonable level of 'locality' - city, suburb, village, area etc.
+*postalCode* is a good shortcut in many countries, though the level of precision may be too great for some people and too little for others.

 .........................................
 Changing passwords